Gretna woman 'out in the trenches' with her tree company

 “I am out in the trenches,” she said.

-She’s not the only woman in the area who owns a tree care company, but said what sets her apart is that she drives the trucks, does chainsaw work and can run the rigging ropes.
+She’s not the only woman tree company owner in the area, but said what sets her apart is that she drives the trucks, does chainsaw work and can run the rigging ropes.
 Business partner Jeron Sundberg is the climber.

 “I love the trails,” she said.
 “The trees are ever changing.
 Every time you run, something new is popping up.
 Something new is changing.”